africandelightsafari@gmail.com | +255757239390 | Moshi, Kilimanjaro.

 HOW HARD IS THE FINAL PUSH TO THE SUMMIT?

+The final ascent is where Mt.
+Kilimanjaro hiking difficulty truly tests even the fittest climbers.
 The summit night is the most physically and mentally demanding part.
-Here’s what to expect:

 HOW MANY DAYS TO REACH THE SUMMIT?